 Marbled Chinese Tea Eggs

-- 1 tablespoons Tamari (or soy sauce if you eat gluten)
+- 1 tablespoons soy sauce or gluten-free tamari

 - Place the eggs in a medium saucepan that allows room for all the eggs and at least ½ inch of water over the top of the eggs.
 Bring to a boil and lower heat to a simmer.
 Simmer for 20 minutes.